julianghionoiu/adtree-viz/README.md

 Currently, there is only one analyser available, the IsDefendedAnalyser.
 Traverse the tree and mark each nodes as either defended or undefended A node is considered defended if:
- - is a Defence node and has no Attack children
+1. is a Defence node and has no children
+2. is an Attack node and has a direct defended Defence node as child
- - is an Attack node and all child nodes are defended nodes
+3. is an Attack or Defence node and all child nodes are defended nodes
- - is an AndGate and at least one child node is defended
+4. is an AndGate and at least one child node is defended

 Example with custom rendering of the defended nodes
 ```python